talentseek/pb-reports/parkbunny/DEVELOPMENT_PLAN.md

 - [ ] M2: Persistence + Settings
   - [x] Persist businesses and reports with Prisma
   - [x] Per-report settings JSON field
-  - [ ] Settings page to edit uplift and sign-up rates
+  - [ ] Settings page to edit uplift and sign-up rates (and estimatedRevenue)
-  - [ ] Use settings in calculations
+  - [x] Use settings in calculations
 - [ ] M3: Polish
   - [x] Auth-protected routes with Clerk
   - [ ] Empty states and optimistic UX